 - Place the plate or tray in your freezer.

-- When the ginger is frozen, collect the piles, place them into an airtight container or ziplock bag, and put them back in the freezer.
+- When the ginger is frozen, collect the piles, place them into an airtight container, and put them back in the freezer.

 Method 2: Ginger Slices